 - About Us

 Sunny days and warmer months allow pets and their owners to spend time together playing in the water; however, pet owners need to be especially vigilant this time of year as some water can become toxic to both humans and animals.
-The Idaho Department of Environmental Quality currently has water advisories in effect for the state; there are currently two in Ada County alone!
+The Idaho Department of Environmental Quality currently has water advisories in effect for the state.

 How to tell if water is potentially toxic:

 If you look across a body of water and there appears to be pea-green slime, bright-colored “moss”, or a bright green circles across the surface, this is toxic algae.
 If it is windy, the algae blooms may have been temporarily pushed to the shoreline; however, this doesn’t mean that the water is safe to swim in or drink.

 “The overgrowth is stimulated by the presence of high levels of nitrogen, which often occurs following flooding or runoff from heavy rains or snows in fields and pastures where there is manure from livestock or wildlife, heavy fertilizer use or after grass or forest fires.
 There are more than 30 species of cyanobacteria associated with toxic water blooms.
 Some will produce neurotoxic alkaloids called anatoxins while others produce hepatotoxins called microcystins – and some genera produce both.
 When both types of toxins are present, neurologic signs will appear within minutes; hepatotoxins will take one or more hours after exposure to cause signs.” — ASPCA